Scientific terms translated

 Hypoxia / Hypoxic = term used to describe an area of water which is extremely low in dissolved oxygen (See also "Anoxic")

-Idiosphere = the volume immediately surrounding an individual that it will defend if broached without appropriate signalling or permission
+Idiosphere = the volume of space immediately surrounding an individual, that it will defend if broached without appropriate signalling or permission

-Immediate oviparity = aka single oviviparity, reproductive method whereby eggs are laid very quickly after internal fertilisation, so spend a long time developing outside of the mother, vulnerable to predation (Opposed to "Delayed oviparity)
+Immediate oviparity = aka single oviviparity, reproductive method whereby eggs are laid very quickly after internal fertilisation, so spend a long time developing outside of the mother where they are vulnerable to predation (Opposed to "Delayed oviparity)

 Inbreeding = when closely related species breed together, leading to a "Genetic bottleneck"

-Innate = knowledge or behaviours present since birth, which does not require learning or experience (Sometimes referred to as instinct)
+Innate = aka instinct, knowledge or behaviours present since birth, which do not require learning or experience

 Intrauterine cannibalism = when unborn pups feed on their siblings and/or unfertilised eggs (See "Adelphophagy", "Embryophagy", "Oophagy"